2012 New York Jets season: Conference

+1 2 New England clinched the AFC's No. 2 seed over Houston based on a head-to-head victory.; 1 2 Baltimore clinched the AFC North title over Cincinnati based on a better divisional record (4–2 to 3–3).; 1 2 San Diego finished with a better conference record than Miami (7–5 to 5–7).; 1 2 Tennessee finished ahead of New York Jets based on head-to-head victory.; 1 2 New York Jets finished ahead of Buffalo in the AFC East based on record versus common opponents (5–7 to 3–9).; 1 2 Jacksonville finished with a better conference record than Kansas City (2–10 to 0–12).; ↑ When breaking ties for three or more teams under the NFL's rules, they are first broken within divisions, then comparing only the highest ranked remaining team from each division.;

 Regular season results

 Week 1: vs. Buffalo Bills

 The Jets erupted to a 21–0 lead in the second quarter following two Mark Sanchez touchdown throws and a Jeremy Kerley punt return score.
 Following Antonio Cromartie's interception return score and Sanchez' third touchdown (to Stephen Hill), Ryan Fitzpatrick, despite three interceptions, erupted to three consecutive touchdowns, but the Jets put the game away in a fourth quarter drive ending in a one-yard Shonn Greene touchdown run.

 Tim Tebow, acquired from the Broncos amid heavy publicity about his presence with the Jets and the team's plans on how to utilize him, rushed five times for just eleven yards.

 With their 6th straight win over the Bills, the Jets began their season 1–0.